Information on applying for a 2024 grant will be available in January.

 The Doug Pensinger Photography Fund supports emerging and early-career sports photographers.

 The DPPF is committed to promoting inclusivity and diversity and to providing free merit-based access to its programs.
-There is no application fee and the process is open to all aspiring sports photographers.

 The process is not limited to U.S. citizens, although international applicants should be aware that paid transportation to the Sports Photography Gathering is limited to U.S. domestic airfare and that the DPPF is not able to provide support for visa procurement.

 - A resume/CV is required for consideration.
 Please note that in addition to demonstrating that you are a serious aspiring sports photographer, the CV is also the tool that the DPPF uses to determine that your level of experience does not exceed the limits of eligibility (see above).

 - Short Bio (max 2,000 characters)

 - Quantity: 20 sports photographs (action and portrait both accepted)

 - File: jpg only, 1500 px on the long edge